BOOK A FREE CONSULTATION

 Common Obsessions in Sensorimotor OCD

-Common Behaviors in Sensorimotor OCD
+Common Behaviours in Sensorimotor OCD

 How Sensorimotor OCD Affects Daily Life

-Sensorimotor OCD can make normal daily activities, such as eating, working, or socializing, difficult.
+Sensorimotor OCD can make normal daily activities, such as eating, working, or socialising, difficult.
 The constant focus on bodily functions and the need to control them can interfere with daily tasks and cause exhaustion.
 It can also lead to frustration, isolation, and difficulty relaxing, as the individual feels trapped in a cycle of monitoring and compulsive behaviours.

 Hope and Recovery